-While the world has come a long way in supporting the LGBTQ community there is still room for improvement and it can start in the classroom!
-We own them to provide a curriculum that includes the themes, values and experiences of those who are part of the LGBTQ community.
+While the world has come a long way in supporting the LGBTQ+ community, there is still room for improvement, and it can start in the classroom!
+It is important to provide all students with a curriculum that includes the themes, values and experiences of those who are part of the LGBTQ+ community.

-In celebration of LGBTQ Pride Month here’s 5 tips to build LGBTQ inclusivity in the classroom:
+Here are 5 tips to build LGBTQ+ inclusivity in the classroom:

 1. Celebrate difference

-5. Don’t pressure LGBTQ pupils to explain everything
+5. Don’t look to LGBTQ+ pupils to explain everything

-Representation in the classroom tells LGBTQ pupils they are seen, heard, loved and accepted.
-Building inclusivity in the classroom means that our pupils can feel supported and thrive in their education.
+Representation in schools tells LGBTQ+ students they are appreciated and respected.
+You could use our Inspirational LGBTQ+ People PowerPoint to share and teach students about inspirational LGBTQ+ public figures.
+Building inclusivity in the classroom means that our students can feel supported and thrive in their education.